sunflowr/recpu/README.md

 ### Software

-Software is licensed under the Apache 2.0 License.
+Software once released will be licensed under the Apache 2.0 License.
 See [LICENSE](LICENSE)

 ## Links